Work

 "Not so with you.
 Instead, whoever wants to become great among you must be your servant, and whoever wants to be first must be slave of all.
 For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many."

-Understanding: Jesus emphasizes servant leadership, where greatness is found in service to others rather than personal power.
+In plain words: Jesus emphasizes servant leadership, where greatness is found in service to others rather than personal power.

-Verse 5
+Passage 5

 Exodus 18:21